-Explanation: The proposed action includes development of partially vegetated spaces, which would require permanent removal of about 4.5 acres of regularly mowed, low-growing lawn vegetation, which is of low wildlife habitat value, and up to and up to 12 mature conifer trees and low growing rhododendron shrubs.
-The low quality habitat loss would have minimal effect to any local wildlife should they be present.
+Explanation: The proposed action includes development of partially vegetated spaces, which would require permanent removal of about 4.2 acres of regularly mowed, low-growing lawn habitat, which is of low wildlife habitat value, and removal of up to 18 mature conifer trees and low growing rhododendron shrubs.
+The permanent removal of 4.2 acres of low-quality lawn habitat would have a minimal effect to any local wildlife, should they be present.
+The permanent removal of landscape shrubs (i.e. rhododendrons), and up to 18 mature conifer trees would remove potential nesting habitat for birds and habitat for arboreal wildlife species.

 Minor and temporary disturbance of wildlife could occur from elevated noise during construction.
 Because the work would be occurring adjacent to a currently operating substation and within the overall Ross Complex, any wildlife present are likely used to human presence and noise.
-No special-status wildlife species or suitable habitat are present within or near the project site.
-Therefore, the proposed action would have no effect on special-status wildlife species or habitats.
+Permanent removal of up to 18 mature conifer trees may require arboreal wildlife to relocate to nearby trees.
+No special-status wildlife species or suitable habitats are present within or near the project site.
+Therefore, the proposed action would have no effect on special-status wildlife species or habitats, and low impacts to arboreal wildlife species.

-- Remove trees and shrubs between August 15 and February 15 to avoid impacts to potentially breeding or nesting migratory birds, if present. - Adhere to the Tree, Vegetation, and Soil Plan (TVSP), which is consistent with the City of Vancouver Municipal Code 20.770, Tree, Vegetation, and Soil Conservation.
+- Remove trees and shrubs between August 15 and February 15 to avoid impacts to potentially breeding arboreal species or nesting migratory birds, if present. - Work with the City of Vancouver to communicate BPA's tree removal needs and landscaping plans, and adhere to the TVSP, which is consistent with the City of Vancouver Municipal Code 20.770, Tree, Vegetation, and Soil Conservation, when feasible.